Career & Experience

 A sociology degree is valuable preparation for a wide variety of careers and occupations.
 Many exemplary lives have sociology in their backgrounds: Martin Luther King Jr. and Jessie Jackson; Anne Cools, the first Canadian Black senator; Margaret Anne Mitchell, social activist and Member of Parliament; Daniel G. Hill, the first head of the Ontario Human Rights Commission; and Cassie Campbell, the first female hockey player to be included into Canada’s Sports Hall of Fame.

 In a rapidly changing world, it is becoming ever more crucial to think about how justice and equality are related to gender, race, class, sexuality, and nation.
-Drawing on diverse sources from across the academic spectrum and around the world, gender and women’s studies challenges stereotypes, provokes us to think deeply about our connections with others, and encourages an atmosphere of informed, respectful, and critical discussion.
+Drawing on diverse sources from across the academic spectrum and around the world, gender, women, and sexuality studies challenges stereotypes, provokes us to think deeply about our connections with others, and encourages an atmosphere of informed, respectful, and critical discussion.

 The art history program focuses on developing critical thinking and writing abilities for the exploration and analysis of diverse forms of art and visual culture.
 Art history examines “high” art, popular culture, architecture, everyday objects, performance, and aesthetics in their cultural and historical contexts using interdisciplinary approaches drawing from art history, literary and cultural studies, history, and anthropology.